Statement of Patient's Rights

 You have the right to have a family member or representative of your choice and your physician notified promptly of your admission to the hospital.

-You have the right to medical and nursing services without discrimination based upon race, color, religion, gender, sexual preference, handicap, national origin, or source of payment.
+You have the right to medical and nursing services without discrimination based upon age, sex, race, color, ethnicity, religion, gender, disability, ancestry, national origin, marital status, familial status, genetic information, gender identity or expression, sexual orientation, culture, language, socioeconomic status, domestic or sexual violence victim status, source of income, or source of payment.

 You have the right to appropriate assessment and management of pain.